scorpido74/azure-docs.nl-nl/articles/data-factory/tutorial-incremental-copy-portal.md

 ## <a name="add-more-data-to-source"></a>Meer gegevens toevoegen aan de bron

-Voeg nieuwe gegevens in de SQL-database (brongegevensopslag) in.
+Voeg nieuwe gegevens in uw database (brongegevensopslag) in.

 ```sql
 INSERT INTO data_source_table